Musketeer logo Musketeer

 Plan task uniqueness

-Rule: All task IDs in plan.yml must be unique.
+Rule: All task IDs in plan.small.yml must be unique.

 How check works

-The check command validates a single run.
-By default it picks the lexicographically last run ID (the latest).
-You can target a specific run with --replay <id>.
+The check command validates a single replay.
+By default it picks the lexicographically last replay ID (the latest).
+You can target a specific replay with --replay <id>.

-musketeer check --replay <id> # Check specific run
+musketeer check --replay <id> # Check specific replay

-If all invariants hold, check exits with code 0.
+If all checks pass, check exits with code 0.
 If any fail, it prints errors and exits with a non-zero code.

-Invariants are about structural consistency, not application correctness.
-Musketeer does not guarantee:
+Validation is about structural consistency, not application correctness.
+The CLI does not guarantee:

 • Your code is bug-free